stratokumulus/proxmox-k3s-setup/Readme.md

 | k3s-mysql | 7A:00:00:00:01:07 | 192.168.1.156 | External DB |
 | k3s-nginx | 7A:00:00:00:01:08 | 192.168.1.157 | Load balancer |

-Each VM is configured with a private Mac address (1st byte : 1st biff off, 2nd bit on).
-These Mac addresses are reserved on my DHCP server to provide the IP addresses you'll see in the file ```ìnventory/hosts.ini```.
+Each VM is configured with a private Mac address (1st byte : 1st bit (or LSB) : off, 2nd bit : on), I do this to easily sort lab VMs belonging to specifig tests (f.i., my OpenShift lab has addresses in the 7A:..:**02**:xx range).
+These Mac addresses are then reserved on my DHCP server to provide the lab IP addresses (they're in the file ```ìnventory/hosts.ini```).

 ## Template preparation